Just Mousing Around Newsletter ~ Volume 24 Issue 7 ~ July 2025

 We appreciate your patronage

-Can’t find a convenient time for computer service?
-Let us help.
 If you've been putting off having some regular maintenance done (which we recommend once a year for most), your computer is running slow, or you’ve seen more popup ads lately and it never seems to be a good time to have it serviced, let us help.
-We now offer remote service to help.
+We now offer remote service to assist & help too.
 Call us to schedule a time 308.344.8884 ; let us make it easy for you.

 Home